Welcome to my Blog!

 “Oh, my God!”
 Kim screamed, jumping to her feet.
 “Look at that!
 Look!
 Dragonflies!
 Two of them!
 Oh my God!
 Oh my God!
 You know what that means, don’t you?”

-In her mind, Eva’s parable of the dragonflies had come true.
+In her mind, the parable of the dragonflies Eva had shared at Judi’s service had come true.
 From that day forward, no one was going to dissuade Kim and her children from believing those dragonflies were on a mission of approval from her late Mother.

-Since then, Jim and Sharolie have experienced hovering dragonflies, time and time again, often in the most unlikely locations.
-And they’ve encountered blue herons, time and time again.
+For many months, Jim and Sharolie experienced hovering dragonflies frequently.
+And they encountered blue herons, time and time again.
 Like the dragonflies, these encounters were often in unusual and unexpected circumstances.
 Close friends also reported sightings of blue herons, unusually close up and where they’d never seen them before.
-They took these as signs, also.
+They also took these as signs.

 Jim and Sharolie were married 23 months after they met.
 Shortly thereafter, the visits from the blue heron and dragonflies began to diminish.

-Now, the visits are less frequent although always warmly welcomed, of course.
+Since then, the visits have been less frequent although always warmly welcomed, of course.

-“Checking up,” Sharolie will say on those occasions, smiling.
-“She’s just checking up.”
+“Checking up,” Sharolie will smile and say on those occasions.
+“Judi’s just checking up.”

-Judi”s Fund: In the final weeks of her life, Judi set up the ‘Judi Osborne Memorial Fund’.
-In the decade since, earnings from Judi’s Fund have assisted scores of vulnerable women and single mothers with children on their road from dependence to independence, helping them build healthy relationships and find sustainable employment.
-As Judi said then, “It doesn’t matter if it’s used to pay for job training or to buy panty hose.
+Judi”s Fund: In the final weeks of her life, Judi set up the ‘Judi Osborne Memorial Fund’ at the YWCA of Calgary.
+Earnings from Judi’s Fund have assisted scores of vulnerable women and single mothers with children on their road from dependence to independence, helping them build healthy relationships and find sustainable employment.
+As Judi said at the time, “It doesn’t matter if it’s used to pay for job training or to buy panty hose.
 What matters is helping these women to help themselves.”

 Typical of her selfless nature, Judi asked that seed money to start Judi’s Fund come from what otherwise would have been spent on a gravesite and headstone.
 She insisted on cremation.
 Her ashes are scattered in a favorite cove on Kootenay Lake where we had our summer place, which is also the principle setting for “Dragonflies and The Great Blue Heron’.
 The YWCA of Calgary administers Judi’s Fund and has created a Facebook page for her: http://www.ywcaofcalgary.com/judi/